-However, as pointed out by Talagrand [1], "for all its qualities, the martingale method has a great drawback: it does not seem to yield results of optimal order in several key situations.
+In spite of the large variety of problems where concentration of measure phenomena can be asserted via the martingale approach, as pointed out by Talagrand [1], "for all its qualities, the martingale method has a great drawback: it does not seem to yield results of optimal order in several key situations.
 In particular, it seems unable to obtain even a weak version of concentration of measure phenomenon in Gaussian space."
-In Chapter 3 of this tutorial, we focus on another set of techniques, fundamentally rooted in information theory, that provide very strong concentration inequalities.
-These techniques, commonly referred to as the entropy method, have originated in the work of Michel Ledoux [43], who found an alternative route to a class of concentration inequalities for product measures originally derived by Talagrand [7] using an ingenious inductive technique.
-Specifically, Ledoux noticed that the well-known Chernoff bounding trick, which is discussed in detail in Section 2.2.1 and which expresses the deviation probability of the form $\mathbb{P}(|X - \bar{x}| > t)$, for an arbitrary t > 0, in terms of the moment-generating function (MGF) $\mathbb{E}[\exp(\lambda X)]$, can be combined with the so-called logarithmic Sobolev inequalities, which can be used to control the MGF in terms of the relative entropy.
+In Chapter 3 of this monograph, we focus on another set of techniques, fundamentally rooted in information theory, that provide very strong concentration inequalities.
+These powerful techniques, commonly referred to as the entropy method, have originated in the work of Michel Ledoux [43], who found an alternative route to a class of concentration inequalities for product measures originally derived by Talagrand [7] using an ingenious inductive technique.
+Specifically, Ledoux noticed that the well-known Chernoff bounding technique, which bounds the deviation probability of the form $\mathbb{P}(|X - \bar{x}| > t)$, for an arbitrary t > 0, in terms of the moment-generating function (MGF) $\mathbb{E}[\exp(\lambda X)]$, can be combined with the so-called logarithmic Sobolev inequalities, which can be used to control the MGF in terms of the relative entropy.

 In a nutshell, the entropy method takes this idea and applies it beyond the Gaussian case.
 In abstract terms, log-Sobolev inequalities are functional inequalities that relate the relative entropy between an arbitrary distribution Q w.r.t. the distribution P of interest to some "energy functional" of the density f = dQ/dP.
 If one is interested in studying concentration properties of some function U = f(Z) with $Z \sim P$, the core of the entropy method consists in applying an appropriate log-Sobolev inequality to the tilted distributions $P^{(\lambda f)}$ with $dP^{(\lambda f)}/dP \propto \exp(\lambda f)$.
 Provided the function f is well-behaved in the sense of having bounded "energy," one can use the Herbst argument to pass from the log-Sobolev inequality to the bound $\ln \mathbb{E}[\exp(\lambda U)] \leq c\lambda^2/(2C)$, where c > 0 depends only on the distribution P, while C > 0 is determined by the energy content of f.
 While there is no general technique for deriving log-Sobolev inequalities, there are nevertheless some underlying principles that can be exploited for that purpose.
 We discuss some of these principles in Chapter 3.
-More information on log-Sobolev inequalities can be found in several excellent monographs and lecture notes [3, 5, 50, 51, 52], as well as in recent papers [53, 54, 55, 56, 57] and references therein.
+More information on log-Sobolev inequalities can be found in several excellent monographs and lecture notes [3, 5, 51, 52, 53], as well as in recent papers [54, 55, 56, 57, 58] and references therein.